aidacademie/formation_excel/vlookup.md

 * VLOOKUP function works only with data organised into columns.
 * VLOOKUP function performs a vertical lookup by searching for a value in the first column of a table and returning the value in the same row in the index_number position

+### VLOOKUP is THE function globally used in service sector (finance, sales, marketing, RH etc)

 ## Function = VLOOKUP( value, table, index_number, [approximate_match] )
 * value